 Collection and use of personal information

-This website does not collect any personal data, apart from information that you volunteer (for example, when providing feedback or asking a question).
+This website does not collect any personal data, apart from information that you volunteer (for example, when filling a form) and your IP address.
 Any information you provide in this way is used only for the purpose for which you provide it.

 Information we routinely collect